Odakyu 50000 series VSE

-The Odakyu 50000 series (小田急50000形, Odakyū 50000-gata) or VSE (Vault Super Express) is an electric multiple unit (EMU) train operated by Odakyu Electric Railway on Romancecar services in Japan.
+The Odakyu 50000 series (小田急50000形, Odakyū 50000-gata) or VSE (Vault Super Express) was an electric multiple unit (EMU) train type operated by Odakyu Electric Railway on Romancecar services in Japan.
 Two 10-car articulated sets were introduced in March 2005, manufactured by Nippon Sharyo.

 The type won a Japanese Good Design Award in 2005, and a Blue Ribbon Award in 2006.

-On 11 March 2022, the train type was withdrawn from regular service, and has since been reserved for use on special services only.
-A complete retirement is planned for 2023.
+On 11 March 2022, the train type was withdrawn from regular service, and reserved for use on special services only.
+The last trainset was retired on 10 December 2023.

 Design

-The 50000 series was designed by architect Noriaki Okabe.
-Body construction is of double-skin aluminium.
+Designed by architect Noriaki Okabe, the 50000 series was developed in response to a decrease in limited express service usage to the Hakone region.
+Body construction consisted of double-skin aluminium.

-The 50000 series has regenerative brakes, and is equipped with air suspension, and tilts for passenger comfort.
+The 50000 series had regenerative brakes, and was equipped with air suspension and tilting for passenger comfort.

-As with most previous Romancecar trains, the train cars in the sets are articulated.
+As with most previous Romancecar trains, the train cars in the sets were articulated.